mthorning/matt-thorning.dev/src/pages/2019-20-01-using-closure.md

 }
 ```

+In this code we have one stateful React component, which is declared as an es6 class and one functional component.
+You should be able to see where the functional component is used, it is in the return of the render method (the code that looks like HTML is actually JSX; it calls the DateInput function, passing the props `label` and `updateTime` to it).

-The JSX in the return of the StartEndDate class' `render` method calls the DateInput function.
-This returns the markup for a `<label>` and `<input>`.
+The DateInput function returns the markup for a `<label>` and `<input>`.
 When a change event is detected, the value is passed through to the `updateTime` method on the StartEndDate class.

-If you look at `render` method where this method is passed to DateInput, it is first called with either `'start'` or `'end'`.
+If you look at the `render` method where this method is passed to DateInput, it is first called with either `'start'` or `'end'`.
 Our two inputs now have their own version of the `updateTime` method which has closure over the `startOrEnd` variable.
-Using computed property keys we can dynamically assign the new value to the StartEndDate component state using the variable in closure.
+Using computed property keys we can dynamically assign the new value to the component's state using the variable in closure.

 ---